ipfn/ipfn-playground/README.md

 ## Project

-This repository is part of [IPFN](//github.com/ipfn) – interplanetary functions project.
+This source code is part of [IPFN](//github.com/ipfn) – interplanetary functions project.